TurboDebt Review: Pros, Cons, Features, Ratings & More

 TurboDebt is a relatively new player in the debt-relief space: it appears to have been founded in 2020.
 The company advertises heavily on social media, notably TikTok and Snapchat, and has achieved a significant public profile.

 TurboDebt deals only with unsecured debts, like credit card debt, medical debt, personal loan debt, or payday loan debt.
 Secured debts, like mortgages, car loans, or pawnshop loans, cannot be included.
-Most student loans cannot be included.
+Many student loans cannot be included.

 Pro tip: TurboDebt does not provide debt relief services.
 The company website states, “TurboDebt connects clients to debt relief programs that fit their unique needs.”

 The main form of debt relief mentioned on the site is debt settlement, and reviews indicate that clients are typically referred to National Debt Relief, an established debt settlement company.
+It’s worth noting, however, that National Debt Relief has its fair share of unhappy clients.

 The fine print at the bottom of the TurboDebt website says this: